WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 4.5 Ride Along.
 When performing an assignment in the field, Contractor shall not allow anyone to ride along in the vehicle with Contractor unless approved in writing by WGL.
 This includes but is not limited to spouses, boyfriends, girlfriends, children, friends, and others.
 WGL will issue such approvals only if the person involved has passed WGL’s background check and only when WGL determines that person’s presence is necessary or desirable in order to complete the assignment.

 5. Payment; Terms.
-In general, most assignments pay at least $25.00.
-Multiple assignments at or near the same location, or very simple assignments, may pay less than $25.00.
+In general, most assignments pay between $15.00 to $30.00 but may vary based on proximity, quantity at a single site, complexity or required expertise.
 The amount offered for each assignment will be posted on the initial "Claim Order" screen in the Unassigned Orders section of Contractor’s dashboard so that Contractor can see it before actually claiming the order.
 A fifteen dollar ($15.00) background check fee may be withheld from Contractor’s first payment to partially offset the cost of the background check.
 No mileage or other expenses of any kind whatsoever will be paid or reimbursed to Contractor without the prior written consent of WGL.
 Payments will be issued within 30 days after posting of the completed report.
-We reserve the right to withhold payment or a portion thereof if the assignment is not properly completed in a timely manner.
+WGL reserves the right to withhold payment or a portion thereof if the assignment is not properly completed in a timely manner.

 6. Termination of Individual Assignments.
 WGL may cancel any assignment at any time.
 If the assignment is cancelled before the Contractor has commenced travel directly to the site of the assignment, no payment of any kind shall be made to the Contractor.
 If the Contractor has made all necessary appointments with the seller or other contact party and has commenced travel directly to the site at which the field portion of the assignment is to be performed, the Contractor shall be paid one-half of the fee payable for a completed assignment.
 If the Contractor has already arrived at the site and completed the work to be performed there, the Contractor shall be paid two-thirds of the fee payable for a completed assignment.
 If the pictures and report have already been uploaded, the Contractor shall be paid in full.

 7. Delegation of Duties, Assignment of This Agreement.
 Only Contractor may perform the services required by each assignment, and Contractor shall not delegate or assign all or any part of this contract or the services to be performed to anyone unless that person has also applied and been approved by WGL as a contractor.
 All persons who actually go out into the field to perform the assignment and gather the information required, or perform the other requirements of the assignment, must each apply to be a contractor for WGL and be individually approved in writing by WGL.
-In connection with the performance of Contractor’s obligations under this agreement, Contractor shall not use the services of any individual in any capacity who has been convicted a felony involving dishonesty or breach of trust, or any crime involving violence or sexual assault, nor an individual who has ever been found civilly liable for any act of violence or sexual harassment.
-WGL may assign any or all of its rights and duties under this agreement at any time and from time to time without the consent of the Contractor.
+In connection with the performance of Contractor’s obligations under this Agreement, Contractor shall not use the services of any individual in any capacity who has been convicted of a felony involving dishonesty, breach of trust or moral turpitude, or any crime involving violence or sexual assault, nor an individual who has ever been found civilly liable for any act of violence or sexual harassment.
+WGL may assign any or all of its rights and duties under this Agreement at any time and from time to time without the consent of the Contractor.

 The following sections shall survive termination of this agreement: 3.
 Independent Contractor, 4.2 Consent to Release Name, 7.
 Delegation of Duties, Assignment of This Agreement, 8.
 Termination and Survival, 9.
 Compliance, 9.1 Business Ethics, 9.3 Taxes, 10.
 Indemnification, Hold Harmless, 10.1 Litigation, 10.2 Assumption of Risk, 10.3 Direct Damages for Security Breach, 10.4 Infringement Indemnification, 10.5 LIMITATION OF LIABILITY, 10.6 Dispute Resolution, 13.
 Confidential Information, 13.1 Security, 13.2 Off-Site Data Storage, 13.3 Copyright; Works Made for Hire; Assignment, 13.4 No Reverse Engineering, 14.
 Notices, 15.
 Governing Law; Venue, 16.
 Complete Agreement; Modifications, 17.
 Severability, 18.
 Captions, 19.
 Forbearance; Waiver; and all others which by their context require survivability in order to render the clear intent of their provisions meaningful and effective.